 Dear Prime Minister,

-May I firstly offer my congratulations to you on your appointment as Prime Minister; I wish you every success in this role.
+May I firstly offer my congratulations to you on your 'selection' by your memebership as Prime Minister; I wish you every success in this role.

-I was most pleased to note your commendable goal to reform our crises-prone capitalism.
+I was most pleased to note your commendable goals to reform our crises-prone capitalism.
 This is music to my ears, so to say.

 I know you are very busy sorting out other peoples’ mess, the Brexit.
 Therefore, I will try to be as brief as I can, in offering my humble opinion on how you may reform our feral and values-less capitalism: